Probably there is no exercise quite as good as swimming, and it isn’t very sure if who can name a better or cleaner sport.

 The only places where people should swim are those places where there are others swimming, in places generally recognized as safe swimming pools.

-Never go swimming alone
+Never go swimming alone.

 What lies on the bottom?

-In all places there may be snags, tree roots, reeds, sticky mud and so on, all of which at some time have claimed the lives of quite good swimmers.
+In all places, there may be snags, tree roots, reeds, sticky mud, and so on, all of which at some time have claimed the lives of quite good swimmers.

-If at the beach during the holidays swim between the flags and always remember that they were put there by lifesavers who know the beach better than you do regardless of how good a swimmer you are.
+If at the beach during the holidays, swim between the flags and always remember that they were put there by lifesavers who know the beach better than you do regardless of how good a swimmer you are.

-Diving is very dangerous
+Diving is hazardous

 if it is done into unknown water.
 What lies beneath the water?
-Unless you know very surely, then walk or jump into the water and then only if you have to, because you naturally wouldn’t swim in a place not thoroughly known and used as a public swimming place.
+Unless you know very surely, walk or jump into the water and then only if you have to, because you naturally wouldn’t swim in a place not thoroughly known and used as a public swimming place.

-Everyone should be able to swim
+Everyone should be able to swim.

-Parents should make every effort to have their children taught to swim and be very sure their children do not swim in any but the correct places or go out in rowing boats or canoes unless they can swim.
+Parents should make every effort to have their children taught to swim and be sure their children do not swim in any but the correct places or go out in rowing boats or canoes unless they can swim.

-Sunburn can be a serious matter
+Sunburn can be a serious matter.

-The length of time spent exposed to the sun should be very slight to begin with and each day a little longer time should be allowed so that some degree of resistance to sunburn can be built up.
+The length of time spent exposed to the sun should be very slight, to begin with, and each day a little longer time should be allowed so that who can build up some degree of resistance to sunburn.

 If someone were in difficulties, could you save that person from drowning even if you couldn’t swim?

-A person who can’t swim has no right being in deep water.
+A person who can swim has no right to be in deep water.
 Those who can swim wouldn’t get into difficulty if they obeyed the simple rules of water safety, many of which are mentioned above.

 Look for something to throw to the drowning person.
-Throw out to him a rope, a long stick, a tube, a log, etc. Any thing that will float may save his life.
+Throw out to him a rope, a long stick, a tube, a log, etc. Anything that will float may save his life.
 Anything he can hold while you pull him in will save his life.

-If you should drag an unconscious person from the water commence artificial respiration immediately, and send for or call out for a doctor.
+If you should drag an unconscious person from the water, commence artificial respiration immediately, and send for or call out for a doctor.
 Do not stop artificial respiration until a doctor tells you to do so.